viridIT/vSMTP/ROADMAP.md

 ## Production release

-Depending on Release Candidate versions fixes and user feedbacks, the production version is expected for Q2/2022.
+Depending on versions 0.7+ fixes and user feedbacks, the production version is expected for Q2/2022.